niyatiagg/5g-handover-prediction/README.md

 This project studies **unstable handover prediction** in dense cellular networks using an **ns-3 + SUMO + Python** workflow.
 The goal is to identify handovers that are likely to become low-value or unstable shortly after execution, so they can be reduced through a predictive gating approach.
+**It was accepted and presented at the reputed IEEE conference ICSigSys 2026**

 ## Project Overview